Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Government securities are sensitive to RBI rate decisions and can surprise investors

 The NAV you receive is not necessarily the NAV of the day you place your order.
-It depends on when both your order instruction and the funds themselves reach the AMC.
+It depends on when you submit the transaction.

 Fund category